infrastlabs/alpine-ext/README.md

 ## Intro

-> Basic top alpine docker images with tmux/lrzsz/gosu/... and other init sys soft and dotfiles aim at lite and better image use.
+> Lite and better use image based on alpine with tmux/lrzsz/gosu/... and other init sys soft and dotfiles.(~30MB)

  **[Alpine-ext](https://hub.docker.com/r/infrastlabs/alpine-ext)** Image based on `alpine-3.8_glibc-2.28` from `frolvlad/alpine-glibc`.
 (Size at ~30MB)